 *All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

-Football fans around the world have enjoyed Euro 2020 and attention will soon turn to the 2022 FIFA World Cup in Qatar and Paddy Power has all the information you need ahead of the tournament.
+Football fans around the world were enthralled by Euro 2020 and attention will soon turn to the 2022 FIFA World Cup in Qatar – and Paddy Power has all the information you need ahead of the tournament.

 Qatar World Cup 2022 qualifying:

 Qualifying games for next year’s World Cup are underway and will finish in November 2021.
 There will also be qualification play-offs which will take place in March 2022.

 Qatar World Cup 2022 qualifying groups

 Group A: Portugal, Serbia, Republic of Ireland, Luxembourg, Azerbaijan, Qatar